Who's who

 Contact email address: david.wood@attend.org.uk

+For seven years, Christopher led the iCan project.
 The iCan Service aims to improve health and wellbeing of vulnerable adults by ensuring they have the provision of personalised coordinated care and support across a network of providers, the service will focus on improving the self-management of their health conditions and prevent them from accessing primary and secondary care services.

 He works with service users in a holistic manner and identify their physical, emotional, psychological, social and practical needs and then support them in accessing other resources, facilities and services which are available to them and assist in improving their wellbeing.